steveyttt/myDocker/swarm/README.md

     * Dispatcher - Checks in on workers
 * If the desired task / replica count drops below what has been configured then a MANAGER node will inform a worker node to start a new replica.
 This is the job of the orchestrator.
 * Worker nodes do not have access to the swarm CLI commands
+* Use constraints & labels to define what nodes a container should be placed on

 #### Handy links
 [docker swarm docs](https://docs.docker.com/engine/swarm/services/)